spsforks/QB64-Wiki/_MEMGET.md

 * memoryBlock is a [_MEM](_MEM) variable type memory block name created by [_MEMNEW](_MEMNEW) or the [_MEM (function)](_MEM-(function)) function.
 * bytePosition is the memoryBlock.[OFFSET](OFFSET) memory start position plus any bytes to move into the block.
 * destinationVariable is the variable assigned to hold the data.
-The number of bytes read is determined by the variable [type](type) used.
+The number of bytes read is determined by the variable [Variable Types](Variable-Types) used.

 ## Description

 * The [_MEMGET](_MEMGET) statement is similar to the [GET](GET) statement used in files, but the position is required.
 * The memory block name.[OFFSET](OFFSET) returns the starting byte position of the block.
 Add bytes to move into the block.
 * The variable type held in the memory block can determine the next bytePosition to read.
-* [LEN](LEN) can be used to determine the byte size of numerical or user defined variable [type](type)s regardless of the value held.
+* [LEN](LEN) can be used to determine the byte size of numerical or user defined variable [Variable Types](Variable-Types)s regardless of the value held.
 * [STRING](STRING) values should be of a defined length.
 Variable length strings can actually move around in memory and not be found.

 ## Example(s)